bitbrain/beehave/README.md

 # 📚 Getting started

-Behaviour trees are a modular way to build AI logic for your game.
+Behavior trees are a modular way to build AI logic for your game.
 For simple AI, behaviour trees are definitely overkill, however, for more complex AI interactions, behaviour trees can help you to better manage changes and re-use logic across all NPCs.

 ![example](assets/example.png)